StuxSoftware/AnimaFX/README.md

 JKaraoke
 ========

-Since, you should be independent.
+Since you should be independent.